Is Dip Powder Bad For Your Nails? Pros & Cons Of The Faux-Nail Procedure

-Plus, dip powders require a resin base to help the powder transform into a thick, sticky goo; most of the time, those adhesives contain cyanoacrylate, which is the main ingredient of Super Glue.
+Plus, dip powders require a resin base to help the powder transform into a thick, sticky goo; most of the time, those adhesives contain cyanoacrylate, which is the main ingredient of Super Glue1.
 Not so gentle on the natural nail.

 Doesn't require UV light.

 The main praise with dip powder is that it doesn't involve any UV rays to cure the formula into that candy-shell lacquer.
-In that regard, dip powder may be a better option than gel manicures: One study found that just 10 minutes under a UV nail lamp produces as much energy as the daylong limit recommended for outdoor workers.
+In that regard, dip powder may be a better option than gel manicures: One study found that just 10 minutes under a UV nail lamp produces as much energy as the daylong limit recommended for outdoor workers2.

 Can have some sanitation concerns.